traceless

 Versatile support

-At that time, she also came across Startup Dock (Editor’s note: now Startup Dock is named Startup Port @TUHH).
+At that time, she also came across the Startup Dock (editor’s note: Startup Dock is now called Startup Port @TUHH).
 A first company had shown interest in Anne’s material at the time: “I was unsure and didn’t know my options.
 Startup Dock advised me and gave me tips.
-Sebastian Bartosch was my main contact person, but Konstantin Kollar and Dr Andrea Otto also advised me on the start-up.
-To this day, they are my sparring partners when it comes to my pitch deck.
-For example, we also talk about our strategy, how we can realise things.
-These are all business components that you think less about as a researcher,” she says.
+Sebastian Bartosch was my main contact person, but Konstantin Kollar and Dr. Andrea Otto also advised me on the start-up.
+They are still my sparring partners today when it comes to my pitch deck.
+For example, we also talk about our strategy, how we can realize things.
+These are all business components that researchers think less about,” she explains.

 The team behind the idea

-At the moment, traceless does not yet have any full-time employees, but it already has a relatively large and multidisciplinary team of comrades-in-arms: Janika Ofterdinger assists with business development.
+At the moment, traceless does not yet have any full-time employees, but already has a relatively large and multidisciplinary team of colleagues: Janika Ofterdinger provides support with business development.
 Johanna Maasackers and Haslet Alp are responsible for marketing and media.
-Layout, photos and graphics come from product designer Isabel Thoma, who also designs the brand and the products.
-On the scientific side, Jan Dethloff and Sinah Kammler are involved, who are also writing their Master’s thesis on this topic.
-They are researchers at the Institute for Environmental Technology and Energy Economics.
-“Franziska Ploch, Marc Conrad, Reiner Pürling, Helen Guttowski and Lennart Andersen and Niklas Rambow are helping with the further development of the technology.
+Layout, photos and graphics come from product designer Isabel Thoma, who also designs the brand and products.
+On the scientific side, Jan Dethloff and Sinah Kammler, who are also writing their Master’s thesis on this topic, are involved.
+They are researchers at the Institute of Environmental Technology and Energy Economics.
+“Franziska Ploch, Marc Conrad, Reiner Pürling, Helen Guttowski and Lennart Andersen and Niklas Rambow are helping with the further development of the technology: it’s about scaling up the technology and calculating costs.
 We are still working on a laboratory scale at the TU, but that will change at the beginning of next year.
-And Johanna and I keep the threads together and take care of strategic business development, financing, product and technology development “…oh, everything at the same time,” Anne concludes, amused.
+And Johanna and I hold the strings together and take care of strategic business development, financing, product and technology development … oh, everything at the same time,” Anne concludes with amusement.

 The goal: industrial production

-Anne views the future with cautious euphoria.
-She appreciates the alternation of research and business development: “Our goal is to scale up the technology to an industrial scale in several steps in the short term.
+Anne is cautiously optimistic about the future.
+She appreciates the variety of research and business development: “Our goal is to scale up the technology to an industrial scale in several steps in the short term.
 With our material, we can only really prevent plastic pollution if it is affordable.
 Price is an important factor in becoming a real alternative to conventional plastic.
-To be able to produce cheaply, we have to grow quickly.
-In the long term, production in large industrial plants is the goal – to make the biggest possible impact on the plastic problem,” Anne concludes.
+In order to be able to produce cheaply, we need to grow quickly.
+In the long term, production in large industrial plants is the goal – to have the greatest possible impact on the plastic problem.”

 More about traceless: